Avaiga/taipy-doc/docs/knowledge_base/tutorials/cycles_scopes/index.md

 ```

 In this unusual example where both scenarios are in the same cycle and all their data nodes
-are at least with a Cycle Scope, executing one is the same as executing the other as they share
+are at least with a `Cycle` Scope, executing one is the same as executing the other as they share
 all their data nodes.

 # Going further into Cycles

 ## Primary scenarios

-In each Cycle, there is a primary scenario.
+In each `Cycle`, there is a primary scenario.
 A primary scenario is interesting because
-it represents the important scenario of the Cycle, the reference.
+it represents the important scenario of the `Cycle`, the reference.
 By default, the
 first scenario created for a cycle is primary.

 ### Python code associated to primary scenarios

 [`tp.set_primary(<Scenario>)`](../../../manuals/core/entities/scenario-cycle-mgt.md#promote-a-scenario-as-primary)
-allows changing the primary scenario in a Cycle.
+allows changing the primary scenario in a `Cycle`.

 `<Scenario>.is_primary` identifies as a boolean whether the scenario is primary or not.